w3c/mediacapture-screen-share/explainer.md

 Some important differences and unique properties of screen capture:

- * The request is gated by user activation
+ * The request is gated by user activation.
- * The end-user is always prompted each time with a picker to select what to share
+ * The end-user is always prompted each time with a picker to select what to share.
- * It is not possible to persist permission grants (only blocks)
+ * It is not possible to persist permission grants (only blocks).
- * Application-supplied constraints are applied after selection, and do not narrow the end-user’s choices (unlike with camera)
+ * Application-supplied constraints are applied after selection, and do not narrow the end-user’s choices (unlike with camera).
  * All choices are videos.
-Any accompanying audio is optional and requires consent and support
+Any accompanying audio is optional and requires consent and support.
- * Screen capture sources are never exposed in enumerateDevices()
+ * Screen capture sources are never exposed in enumerateDevices().

 ## Security and privacy implications

-Allowing a web page to capture and effectively record an end-user’s screen carries significant privacy and security risks.
+Allowing a web page to capture and effectively record your screen carries significant privacy and security risks.
 The three main ones are, in increasing order of severity:

 **Audio exposure and correlation.** When audio is captured alongside video (which requires specific end-user consent), it may expose additional information about system applications.
 It may contain system-wide audio in certain cases, which may include audible information from other domains.